Models of fairness in federated learning: Proportional fairness

-As mentioned previously, sub-proportionality of errors means that smaller players (contributing fewer samples to the federating model) experience error that is \emph{lower} than proportionality would suggest.
-This may or may not be desirable, depending on the federating situation.
-The full proof of Theorem \ref{thrm:propstab} is given in Appendix \ref{app:proofs}, but we include a proof sketch below. \begin{proof}[Proof Sketch] We will show this result by proving the contrapositive: if sub-proportionality of errors is violated, then at least one player wishes to leave that coalition for local learning (so individual rationality is violated).
+As mentioned previously, $\alpha \leq 1$ means that smaller players (contributing fewer samples to the federating model) experience error that is \emph{lower} than proportionality would suggest.
+This may or may not be desirable, depending on the motivation for model sharing (as described in Section \ref{sec:fairdef}).
+The full proof of Theorem \ref{thrm:propstab} is given in \ifarxiv Appendix \ref{app:proofs} \else the supplementary material \fi, but we include a proof sketch below. \begin{proof}[Proof Sketch] We will show this result by proving the contrapositive: if $\alpha\leq1$ is violated, then at least one player wishes to leave that coalition for local learning (so individual rationality is violated).

 In our analysis, we will consider two players $\ns < \nlv$, though the players could be arbitrarily situated with respect to $ \frac{\mue}{\var}$.
 We will assume that all of the players are federating together in coalition $A$.
 For notational convenience, we will write the federating coalition $A$ of interest as $A = \col \cup \{\nlv\}$, so $\col$ refers to all players except $\nlv$.